25 Upselling and Cross-Selling Examples to Inspire Your Strategy in 2025

 Many businesses focus on driving traffic and generating new customers with ads, emails, seasonal promotions, and coupon codes.
 But most ecommerce store owners tend to forget about increasing their average order value.
 This is another great way to generate more revenue.

 Getting a new customer typically costs five times more than retaining an existing customer.
-That’s exactly why focusing on cross-selling and upselling can really boost your profits and overall sales.
+That’s exactly why focusing on upselling and cross-selling strategies can really boost your profits and overall sales.

 But first, let’s define what these terms mean.